-Most of Hennegar Bay Reserve is owned by the NSW State Government (the Crown) and is managed by Shellharbour City Council as Crown Land Manager, under the CLM Act.
+Cowrie Island Reserve is owned by the NSW State Government (the Crown) and is managed by Shellharbour City Council as Crown Land Manager, under the CLM Act.
+There are restrictions on transfer and management of Crown land under section 2.12 and 3.22 of the CLM Act.